In this Video, Tom Wishon addresses "What Custom Clubfitting Actually Does For You"

 This Video is a continuation of the discussion on length in Part I. In part II, I bring in those aspects associated with the Flight Scope 3D, Phased Array Doppler Radar, Ball and Club Tracking System that quantify the Quality and Consistency of your ball striking results.

-With the assistance of Dave Seeman, PGA Teaching Professional, this Video displays how the Flight Scope System can be used to determine the most effective shaft that best fits the individual player swing characteristics.
+With the assistance of Dave Seeman, a PGA Teaching Professional, this Video displays how the Flight Scope System can be used to determine the shaft that best fits the individual players swing characteristics.
 Elements such as Swing Path & Plane, Face Angle, Shaft Rate of Acceleration, Impact Location etc. are all addreessed.

 Are you a victim of Marketing Hype.
-Do you purchase a Driver based on price or impulse or the recommendation of a “paid” Professional Golfer.
-Many players fall victim to these items.
+Did you purchase your Driver based on price or impulse or the recommendation of a “paid” Professional Golfer".
+Many players fall victim to the above.
 Take a look at this video for an alternate view of how you might go about club selection of your next purchase.

 The average player shoots 95 (when they count all their strokes).
 You hit your Driver about 14 times a round but at the range you pound a bucket of balls with the Driver.
 You use you putter about 36 or more times a round but rarely practice with the Putter.
 This video with give you some additional information to think about when conducting your putter practice sessions.

 Are you aware of what your shaft is doing as it approaches the impact zone.
-This video addresses the shaft movements as your clubhead enters the impact area and will give you insight as to which shaft is most appropriate for your skill level.
+This video addresses acceleration effects as the shaft moves down and through the impact area as well as, providing insight as to which shaft is most appropriate for your swing characteristics.

-The Grip: It is what you hang onto while swinging the club.
+The Grip: Is what you hang onto when swinging the club.
 Understanding the importance of grip fitting and grip care is important to the overall quality of your ball striking capability.
-This video will also discuss the value of adding additional wraps of tape under the lower hand.
+This video will also discuss Grip wrapping and the value of adding additional wraps of tape under the lower hand.
 The purpose of the additional wrapping is to provide consistency in hand pressure be both hands.
 Several Grip manufacturers are just now beginning to understand the positive effec